 Source Controlλ︎

-Managing code changes is an important part of maintaining a usable code base and is an essential step to having a robust development workflow.
+Managing code changes is an important part of maintaining a usable code base and an essential step to having a robust development workflow.

 Versioning code tracks all the changes over the life of a project, providing an audit trail of change.